Pirate Party (Finland)

-The Pirate Party (Piraattipuolue, Piratpartiet) is a Pirate Party in Finland that was registered as a political party from 2009 to 2023.
+The Pirate Party (Piraattipuolue, /fi/) is a Finnish Pirate Party that was registered as a political party from 2009 to 2023.
 The group currently has around 173 paying members.
-The chairman of the party is Pekka Mustonen.
 The party is a member of Pirate Parties International and European Pirate Party.

 History

 In January 2008, Matti Hiltunen registered the domain piraattipuolue.fi and set up a BBS on the site.
 In May 2008, about 50 founding members of the party held the founding assembly in Tampere.
 In September 2008 the party started to collect the 5,000 supporter cards needed to officially register the party.
 The party's goal was to take part in the 2009 European Parliamentary election.
 The supporter cards were collected by 1 June 2009, too late for the elections.
 The party was officially registered on 13 August 2009.

 In October 2009, the Pirate Party took part in the special municipal election of Loviisa with 1 candidate, but did not win a seat.
 The party's first major election was the 2011 Finnish parliamentary election with 127 candidates in 11 constituencies, receiving 0.5% of votes and becoming the largest party to have no seats in parliament.
 In the 2014 European Parliament election it won 12,378 votes (0.7%).
 In the 2015 Finnish parliamentary election the party received 25,105 or 0.8% of total votes, and was left without seats in the parliament.
 Consequently, the Ministry of Justice de-registered the party for failing to win seats in two consecutive parliamentary elections.
 The party collected the required 5,000 supporter cards again and was re-registered on 6 June 2016.
 After failing to win seats in the next two parliamentary elections, it was de-registered again in 2023.

 In the 2017 municipal elections, the Pirate Party gained two seats on municipal councils, one in Helsinki and one in Jyväskylä.
 Helsinki council member Petrus Pennanen received 1,364 votes; Jyväskylä council member Arto Lampila received 191 votes.
 Both lost their seats in the municipal elections of 2021.